 Sundays typically start with an early breakfast of fresh fruit, coffee, and an assortment of other light foods to prepare you for an action-packed morning.
 After breakfast, you will head up to the onsite Bodhi Shambala Yoga Studio for a brief powerpoint presentation on bodysurfing, which will provide you with some context, and help set the stage for the upcoming bodysurf lessons.
-You will then head offsite to a local community pool where you will participate in a swim technique training session led by former lifeguard and collegiate swimmer, Hannah Walsh.
-After the pool swim lesson, you will return to Bodhi Surf + Yoga where you will have an opportunity to shower and get dressed before heading to the local supermarket to stock up on snacks and meal stuff for non-included meals.
+You will participate in a swim technique training session to get you prepped for the ocean.
+After the pool swim lesson, you will head to the local supermarket to stock up on snacks and meal stuff for non-included meals.
 Back at the lodge, you will have time to eat lunch and relax before the community walking tour, the last scheduled event of the day.
 This activity is a great way for guests to learn about the local community from a trained local guide, see some of the local flora and fauna, and get a general “lay of the land”.
 Sunday night is free, so everyone typically does their own thing, whether heading to a local restaurant or making something simple to eat before relaxing in the hammock or playing some games before bed.

 Monday (Day 3)